StaPH-B/docker-builds/README.md

      which makes the files on your local machine accesible to the container.
 You can change these paths to meet the needs of your system, however it is a good idea to have a working directory in each of the containers, and thus each container contains the /data directory for such purpose.

   -u $(id -u):$(id -g)
      By default, when Docker containers are run, they are run as the root user.
 This can be problematic because any files created from within the container will have root permissions/ownership and the local user will not be able to do much with them.
 The -u flag sets the container's user and group based on the user and group from the local machine, resulting in the correct file ownership.
 ```

+Containers can also be run in an interactive mode allowing you to execute commands and access the file system within the docker container.
+To run containers in this mode simply add the `-it` flag to the `docker run` command.
+This instructs Docker to allocate a pseudo-TTY connected to the container’s stdin; creating an interactive bash shell in the container.
+You can exit this mode using the `exit` command which shuts down the running container.

 ### `$SHELL` within containers and wildcards
 Due to the way that these containers were built (built using the base `ubuntu:xenial` Docker image) and the way the docker daemon operates, the `$SHELL` that is used by the Docker container is `/bin/sh` and not `/bin/bash` or BASH shell that Ubuntu users are used to.
 This can cause for problems such as wildcard expansion, where a wildcard present in a command like so:
 ```
 # Run Roary on a directory containing multiple annotated genome files (.GFF) to generate pangenome
 docker run --rm=True -v $PWD:/data -u $(id -u):$(id -g) staphb/roary:3.12.0 \
   roary -p 8 -e -n -v -f /data/roary-output/ /data/*.gff

 # results in the following output, due to the /bin/sh interpreting /data/*.gff literally as one file
 2018/10/31 21:19:43 Error: You need to provide at least 2 files to build a pan genome
 ```